cu-mkp/m-k-manuscript-data/_texts/p-096v_tl.md

 ## Color of water

-For the color of water, pass a <span class="tl">soft file</span> on the hilts to whiten them, then the <span class="tl">burnisher</span>.
-Afterwards, you color them blue until they become grey.
-Next, when they are still slightly hot, pass <span class="m">bloodstone</span> over them, and, as they cool, one turns them to reheat them, since the color of water is achieved only after doing this a few times.
-And if hilts weren't warm, the <span class="m">bloodstone</span> would scrape them and undo the color.
-Pay attention that hilts don't become too grey, since they would give off soot that would prevent the color from setting.
-Almost one day is necessary to prepare, soften, and set the color of water, but as soon as they turn a little blue, it is enough for grey or other colors.
-Grey is the lesser color, after varnish made of two colors, either yellow or black.
+For the color of water, pass a <span class="tl">lime doulce</span> on the guards to whiten them, then the <span class="tl">burnisher</span>.
+Next, one makes them pass blue until they become grey.
+Next, when they are still moderately hot, pass the <span class="m">bloodstone</span> over them, and when they cool, one turns them to reheat them, for the color of water is made only by several goes.
+And if the guards were not warm, the <span class="m">bloodstone</span> would scrape & undo the color.
+One needs to heed that guards do not pass too grey, for they would give off filth that would prevent the color from taking.
+One needs almost one day for preparing, softening, and setting the color of water, but as they pass a little blue, it is enough for grey & another color.
+Grey is the lesser color after varnish which is of two colors, either yellow or black.